 Truly personalized learning should leverage the nuanced strengths of each individual student to support their challenges.
 Unfortunately, findings from this research are often disconnected from those who are most invested in utilizing them – educators themselves.

-In an effort to bring this latest learning science to educators, the Friday Institute for Educational Innovation has connected its Learning Differences MOOC-Ed with Digital Promise Global’s Learner Positioning System to create a micro-credential stack focusing on learner diversity and students’ learning differences.
+In an effort to bring this latest learning science to educators, the Friday Institute for Educational Innovation has connected its Learning Differences MOOC-Ed with Digital Promise Global’s Learner Variability Project to create a micro-credential stack focusing on learner diversity and students’ learning differences.

 These 10 micro-credentials help educators better understand the many aspects contributing to how students learn, from the way our brain processes information to the impact of emotional intelligence on learning.